Unzor/CHAR/README.md

 ```

 # Running
 Running with SPWN v0.8 does not work.
-Instead, you have to use an unreleased and unstable version, which I have made.
+Instead, you have to use an unreleased and unstable version, which I have compiled.
 Download it [here](https://github.com/Unzor/spwn-unstables/releases/download/v1.0/spwn-unstables-setup.exe), and add "C:\Program Files (x86)\SPWN Unstables" to your PATH enviroment variables.